Mintita Wattanakul

-Mintita Wattanakul (มิณฑิตา วัฒนกุล; born February 22, 1988, in Thailand), nickname Mint (มิ้น), is a Thai singer and actress under Broadcast Thai Television Company Limited.
-Known for Formosa Betrayed (2009), My Valentine (2010), The Cupids Series (2017) and My Secret Bride (2019).
+Mintita Wattanakul (มิณฑิตา วัฒนกุล; born February 22, 1988, in Thailand), nickname Mint (มิ้น), is a Thai singer and actress, She is known for her roles in Formosa Betrayed (2009), My Valentine (2010), The Cupids Series (2017) and My Secret Bride (2019).

 Biography

 Personal life

-In education, Attend kindergarten at Chatchalerm Kindergarten, Primary education at Daru nothayan School (General department), Secondary education at Bodindecha (Sing Singhaseni) School (B.D.34) and graduated from Chulalongkorn University with a bachelor's degree in Faculty of Economics in 2011.
+Wattanakul attended kindergarten at Chatchalerm Kindergarten before starting her primary education at Daru Nothayan School (General Department).
+She went on to secondary education at Bodindecha (Sing Singhaseni) School (B.D.34) and graduated from Chulalongkorn University with a Bachelor's degree from the Faculty of Economics in 2011.